Published On: Apr 19 2013 01:48:16 PM CDTUpdated On: Apr 22 2016 01:00:00 AM CDT

 1992: A series of explosions in the sewer system in Guadalajara, Mexico, kills 206 people, injures nearly 500 more and leaves 15,000 homeless.
 Design errors had allowed gas to seep into the city's main sewer pipe and caused gas fumes to build up in the pipes, resulting in 10 explosions that leveled nearly five miles of streets.

 1984: Photographer Ansel Adams, best known for his black-and-white landscape photographs of the American West, dies of a heart attack at the age of 82 in Monterey, Calif.

 1978: John Belushi and Dan Aykroyd make their first appearance as The Blues Brothers on "Saturday Night Live," singing "Hey Bartender."

 1976: Johnnie Taylor's "Disco Lady" becomes the very first platinum single in the history of the Recording Industry Association of America, selling two million copies.

 1970: The first nationwide Earth Day is celebrated in the U.S. as an environmental awareness event celebrated by millions of Americans with marches, educational programs, and rallies.
 A local Earth Day celebration had previously taken place on March 21, 1970, in San Francisco, Calif.

 1969: A month after marrying Yoko Ono, John Lennon legally adds "Ono" as one of his middle names, becoming John Winston Ono Lennon.
 A brief ceremony marking the name change took place on the roof of the Apple Corps building, made famous three months earlier by The Beatles' "Let It Be" rooftop concert.

-1967: Comedian, actress and talk show host Sherri Shepherd, best known as one of the five co-hosts on the daytime talk show "The View," is born in Chicago, Ill.
+1967: Comedian, actress and talk show host Sherri Shepherd, best known as one of the five co-hosts on the daytime talk show "The View," is born in Chicago, Illinois.
 Shepherd has also starred in the sitcoms "Less than Perfect" and "Sherri" and had a recurring role on the sitcoms "Everybody Loves Raymond" and "30 Rock."

 1966: The rock song "Wild Thing" by the British band the Troggs is released in the U.S. The song soon shot to the top of the charts in U.S. and held the second spot in the United Kingdom.